 My research on the Psychology Of Real Estate, Housing & Home has allowed me to cultivate a better understanding of the desires, motivations, and symbolism of the liberated, progressive, and non-conformist people who celebrate - and covet - the unconventional.
 Because I know that dwellings, as meaningful objects and settings, are non-verbal signs which define and communicate who we are, my role as a realtor is to marry the form, style, interior and exterior decoration of a unique one-of-a-kind property with the specific social or personal construct of its future buyer.

-In other words, I'm a bricks and mortar matchmaker.
+In other words, I'm a brick and mortar matchmaker.

 There's no question there is an enormous allure to loft living today, even more so than when the loft market first evolved in the City of Toronto in the early 1980s.